🏞️ The Bailiwick of Ennerdale: A Successor to the Hen Ogledd

 Ennerdale, nestled in what is now Cumbria, lies squarely within what would have been Rheged—one of the most powerful and artistically rich realms of the Hen Ogledd.

-Figures like Urien Rheged, the warrior-poet king, held dominion over these valleys and forests,
+Figures like Urien Rheged, the warrior-poet king, held dominion over these valleys and

-and their legacy remains buried in both place-names and mythic memory.
+forests, and their legacy remains buried in both place-names and mythic memory.

 The Hen Ogledd was governed not through modern bureaucracies, but through

 tribal assemblies, druids’ councils, warrior lords, and legal customs rooted in oral law and communal responsibility.
-The land was held in
+The land was held

-jurisdictions that remain embedded in English legal memory.
+private jurisdictions that remain embedded in English legal memory.

 II.
 Ennerdale as a Legal and Territorial Continuum